If you ever had to do a research study or a survey at some point, you would have started with desk research.

 There’s another, more technical name for it – secondary research.
 To rewind a bit, there are two types of research: primary, where you go out and study things first-hand, and secondary, where you explore what others have done.

 But what is desk research?
 How do you do it, and use it?
-This article will guide you through the methods, steps, and examples of desk research to help you find promising topics for your firm.
+This article will help you:

 What is desk research?